 Controls Description Automatically enable Opdirect The Opdirect.exe program is delivered with Outpost and listens for and processes incoming message from PacFORMS and Ics213mm.exe.
 If you intend to use either of these 2 reporting programs, you MUST turn on Opdirect.exe .
 Once checked, you will have to restart Outpost.
 If the Opdirect.exe program is missing from the Outpost directory, this option is not enabled.
 Default: UNCHECKED When opening a locally created PacFORMS This option is used with the PacFORMS solution.
-If the 2^{nd} or 3^{rd} option is selected and Outpost detects a locally submitted PacFORM message when opened in the Outpost Message form, Outpost will automatically pass the message to the pac-read.exe program for displaying in its native HTML form.
-Default: Never open in its native program When opening a received This option is the same as the above, but applies to PacFORMS messages received from a remote station.
-PacFORMS Default : Never open in its native program
+If the 2 nd or 3 rd option is selected and Outpost detects a locally submitted PacFORM message when opened in the Outpost Message form, Outpost will automatically pass the message to the pac-read.exe program for displaying in its native HTML form.
+Default: Never open in its native program When opening a received PacFORMS This option is the same as the above, but applies to PacFORMS messages received from a remote station.
+Default : Never open in its native program Detaut.
+Never open in its native program